 Keep your creative fresh throughout the entire sponsorship

 If you have a long term sponsorship (often, there is a three-year commitment attached to these types of promotions), make sure you keep the creative fresh.
 Swap out graphics so they complement and reinforce your current brand campaign.
 Incorporate product promotions and follow appropriate seasonal themes.
-With increasing use of digital signage, it’s now easier than ever to rotate creative.
+With the increasing use of digital signage, it’s now easier than ever to rotate creative.

 As you continue planning for 2019 and the future, consider a college sports sponsorship.
 If you do your homework, negotiate the best deal, and work it the right way, you’re sure to enhance your brand, strengthen relationships and form lasting new connections within the community.

 Lynn Butler is a senior account executive with more than 20 years’ experience in marketing communications and public relations.
 She leads the charge on various banking, healthcare, and B2B accounts.
 When not at work, she enjoys time with family and attending an excessive amount of baseball games to watch her sons play at the college and high-school levels.